 If it is the case that you are not permitted to cross the state border, then consider arranging for extra video and/or telephone calls during this time to help maintain the children’s relationship with the other parent.

-It is important to remember that the children themselves will be missing their friends, grandparents, and extended family members and will need a little extra reassurance from their parents at this time.
+It is important to remember that the children will be missing their friends, grandparents, and extended family members and will need a little extra reassurance from their parents at this time.

 The information on this website is of a general nature only.
 It is not, nor is it intended to be legal advice.
 You should consult a lawyer for individual advice about your particular circumstances.